 Does My Floor Have Asbestos-Based Floor Adhesive?

-So, if your house was built or remodeled around 1984 or before, there is a chance that your mastic adhesive may contain asbestos.
+Containing between 15 and 85 percent asbestos, these adhesives were manufactured mostly in the first half of the 20th century.
+However, some companies produced asbestos adhesives as late as 1984.
+Therefore, if your house was built or remodeled around 1984 or before, there is a chance that black mastic adhesive on your floor may contain asbestos.

 The Peterson Firm LLP, a Washington DC law firm that deals with mesothelioma cases, notes that the following companies manufactured adhesives containing asbestos: